 In retrospective, I believe my indecision was trying to save me from the inevitable.
 The tour performance ended up being terrible.
 Their disorganization drove me crazy on several occasions.

 But, here is the main point I want to make.
-No tour company or guide or individual or weather condition or service provided, was strong enough to tarnish my day in the Wachau Valley.
+No tour company or guide or individual or weather condition or service provided was strong enough to tarnish my day in the Wachau Valley.

-This 24 mile (40 km) stretch of the Danube between the towns of Krems and Melk is as pretty as river valleys come.
+This 24 miles (40 km) stretch of the Danube between the towns of Krems and Melk is as pretty as river valleys come.
 The place is a dream come true.
 I am not exaggerating.
 I felt like most of the people around were dancing on their tiptoes to the tune of imaginary music.

 The Wachau Valley has been declared a UNESCO World Heritage Site and it is one of the most prominent destinations in Lower Austria.

-South of Spitz, a nearly thousand year old medieval fortress, called Hinterhaus, stands with its Gothic bulwark and Renaissance fortifications.
+South of Spitz, a nearly thousand-year-old medieval fortress, called Hinterhaus, stands with its Gothic bulwark and Renaissance fortifications.
 Locals assure the castle is haunted and many tales and legends have grown up around these ruins.